marcosrego-web/mr-utils/readme.txt

 == Changelog ==

 = 0.1.6 =
-* Dynamically add classes (instead of using *blocks.getSaveContent.extraProps*) for the interface to work with all types of blocks, as suggested [here](https://github.com/WordPress/gutenberg/issues/36127#issuecomment-1106645202).
+* Dynamically add classes (instead of using *blocks.getSaveContent.extraProps*) for the interface to work with all core blocks, as suggested [here](https://github.com/WordPress/gutenberg/issues/36127#issuecomment-1106645202).
-* Reformat code for the classes added inside de block editor via React JS.
 * When using an automatic tabs navigation: Added fallback when the item does not contain child elements.
 * Fixed bug when changing number of columns or items per line on the 'Desktop' breakpoint.